C800 Psychology BSc Undergraduate 2020

 Course Learning and Teaching

-The programme is delivered predominantly by leading research academics using a variety of methods including lectures, small group tutorials, workshops, and practical classes, as well as additional individual feedback and support opportunities from staff and student peers.
-Psychology modules up to the value of 120 credits are taken in each of the three years of study, with each module having clearly defined aims and learning outcomes encompassing graduated subject-specific knowledge, subject-specific skills, and generic transferable key skills.
+The degree is delivered predominantly by leading research academics using a variety of methods including lectures, small group tutorials, workshops, and practical classes, as well as additional individual feedback and support opportunities from staff and student peers.
+Psychology and Behavioural Science modules up to the value of 120 credits are taken in each of the three years of study, with each module having clearly defined aims and learning outcomes encompassing subject-specific knowledge, subject-specific skills, and generic transferable key skills.

 In the first and second years, you will typically attend six hours of research-driven psychology lectures every week; additionally, timetabled tutorials, practical classes, workshops, feedback and support sessions are held regularly throughout the year.
 These constitute an additional two to three hours contact time per week.
 Outside timetabled hours, you are expected to undertake independent study to prepare for classes, complete assignments, and broaden your subject knowledge.
-The emphasis in Level 1 is to provide you with fundamental knowledge and skills as a foundation for those who have had no previous experience of psychology and providing the bases underpinning second and third-year modules.
-In Level 2, your knowledge and skills are further developed and fostered; moreover, all the subject areas essential for accreditation by the British Psychological Society (BPS) and providing eligibility for Graduate Basis for Chartered Membership (GBC) are covered.
+The emphasis in Year 1 is to provide you with fundamental knowledge and skills as a foundation for those who have had no previous experience of psychology and providing the bases underpinning second and third-year modules.
+In Year 2, your knowledge and skills are further developed and fostered; moreover, all the subject areas essential for accreditation by the British Psychological Society (BPS) and providing eligibility for Graduate Basis for Chartered Membership (GBC) are covered (note that the BSc (Hons) in Behavioural Science is a new degree and accreditation is currently pending).

 Throughout your three undergraduate years, you will have access to all your lecturers informally on a ‘drop-in basis’, by email appointment, or through advertised weekly office hours.
 All staff are willing to engage in discussions, provide support, feedback and guidance where relevant.
 There are also Module Leaders who are members of staff designated to deal with issues relating to modules as a whole and Year Tutors who are available to help when necessary with any problems that may generally affect your studies in Psychology.

 The Department has a thriving research community: Seminars are held at least once a week during term-time to which undergraduate students are warmly invited.
-Additionally, research groupings (such as the Centre for Vision and Visual Cognition) within the Department and the student-run Psychology Society hold regular talks and meetings.
+Additionally, research groupings within the Department and the student-run Psychology Society hold talks and meetings.

-Further non-timetabled opportunities for support and debate are provided by Peer Parenting Schemes, the Research Assistant Scheme, and by online discussion boards facilitated by the Psychology Department.
+Further non-timetabled opportunities for support and debate are provided by the Research Assistant Scheme, and by online discussion boards facilitated by the Psychology Department.

 Subject requirements, level and grade